tirandagan/whisper-media-catalog/README.md

 python migrate_database.py
 ```

-This ensures all tables and columns are properly created or updated.
+This ensures all tables and columns are properly created or updated for the Video Library Transcription & Management System.

 ## License